modzy/sdk-python/README.md

 # Submit StorageGRID input to v1.0.1 of a Sentiment Analysis model
 job = client.jobs.submit_netapp_storage_grid("ed542963de", "1.0.1", sources, ACCESS_KEY, SECRET_ACCESS_KEY, STORAGE_GRID_ENDPOINT)
 ```
 ## Getting Results
-Modzy's inference APIs are asynchronous by nature, which means you can use the `results` API to query available results for all completed inference jobs at any point in time.
+Modzy's APIs are asynchronous by nature, which means you can use the `results` API to query available results for all completed inference jobs at any point in time.
 There are two ways you might leverage this Python SDK to query results:

-1. **Block Job until it completes**: this method provides a mechanism to mimic a sycnchronous API by using two different APIs subsequently and a utility function.
+### Block Job until it completes
+This method provides a mechanism to mimic a sycnchronous API by using two different APIs subsequently and a utility function.

 ```python
 # Define sources dictionary with input data